Paradox--/UsefulUnrealProjectPlugins/README.md

 # UsefulUnrealProjectPlugins
 A list of self made useful project level plugins for the unreal engine.
 These are all build in 4.23.1 and 4.24.1.
-You will need to compile them for your project Follow the Install for each below.
+You will need to compile them for your project Follow the install instructions for each plugin below.

 ## Plugins List
 * [Projectile Manager](https://github.com/Paradox--/UsefulUnrealProjectPlugins/tree/master/ProjectileManager)